HzaCode/DP2_BeginnersGuide/docs/source/Simplifying Data Extraction with Jexter VIII.md

-#  Execution Order of Extraction with the Jextor in DP2
+#  Execution Order of Extraction with the Jexter in DP2

-When exploring the use of Jextor within DP2, it becomes especially important to deeply understand how they function, their key concepts, and their execution order.
+When exploring the use of Jexter within DP2, it becomes especially important to deeply understand how they function, their key concepts, and their execution order.
 These tools are designed to simplify and automate the process of extracting information from HTML or similarly structured documents.
 Let's revisit and familiarize ourselves with these key functions and steps to be able to configure data extraction rules efficiently and accurately, ensuring the capture of the desired data.

 ### Data Location